MarkZither/mywyamblog/src/blog/input/posts/2024-03-10-cracking-aspnet-identity-password-hashes.md

      * (All UInt32s are stored big-endian.)
      */
 ```

+In 2014 Brock Allen wrote the post [How MembershipReboot stores passwords properly](https://brockallen.com/2014/02/09/how-membershipreboot-stores-passwords-properly/) where it was written;

+> This means in 2012 we should have been using 64000 iterations and in 2014 we should be using 128000 iterations.
+As previously mentioned, this is hardware dependent and the real target is 500 to 1000 milliseconds.

+The code in the MembershipReboot repo suggests that did not remain correct and in 2018 the default was set to 50,000.

+In 2017 NIST published the following guidance [800-63B
+Digital Identity Guidelines - Authentication and Lifecycle Management](https://pages.nist.gov/800-63-3/sp800-63b.html)

+> The salt SHALL be at least 32 bits in length and be chosen arbitrarily so as to minimize salt value collisions among stored hashes.
+Both the salt value and the resulting hash SHALL be stored for each subscriber using a memorized secret authenticator.

+> For PBKDF2, the cost factor is an iteration count: the more times the PBKDF2 function is iterated, the longer it takes to compute the password hash.
+Therefore, the iteration count SHOULD be as large as verification server performance will allow, typically at least 10,000 iterations.

+With that, lets try and crack these password hashes.

 ## Replit base64 encoded V2 hash to hashcat format
 [Replit aspnet Identity V2 to Hashcat](https://replit.com/@markburton2/aspnetIdentityV2ToHashcat#main.py)